 The City of North Liberty Water Department produces, on average, 1.25 million gallons per day, with a peak daily flow of about 2 million gallons per day.
 We take pride in producing clean water for drinking, fire protection and industrial use.
 Our current system capacity is approximately 2.76 million gallons per day, 1.56 for the treatment plant and 1.2 million gallons per day from an aquifer storage recovery well.
 To keep up with the needs of a growing North Liberty, we’ll break ground on a new water treatment plant, with updated filtration technology, and additional wells in 2016.

-North Liberty gets its water from four (4) Silurian aquifers and from two (2) Jordan aquifers.
+North Liberty gets its water from four Silurian aquifer wells and from three Jordan aquifer wells.
 Approximately 75% of the water is produced from the Jordan aquifers.
-We pump approximately 750 gallons per minute (GPM) from our two Jordan wells.
+We pump approximately 750 gallons per minute from our two Jordan wells.
 On average the Jordan wells run 8.4 hours per day.
-The Silurian wells can pump from 100 (GPM) to 175 (GPM) depending on which well is operating.
+The Silurian wells can pump from 100 to 175 depending on which well is operating.
 The four Silurian wells are alternated daily with the Jordan wells for blending purposes.

 Two variable-speed (high service) pumps replenish the water towers on demand.
 These pumps were part of a recent plant upgrade and are capable of producing over 1,000 gallons per minute.
 The pumps are alternated on a weekly basis so only one runs at a time.

-The two water towers can hold 600,000 gallons of water when full.
-The 200,000-gallon tower is located at the corner of Cherry and Main Streets.
-The 400,000-gallon tower is located on 240th Street.
+The two water towers can hold 1.4 million gallons of water when full.
+A 400,000-gallon tower is located on 240th Street, with a 1-million-gallon tower located on Kansas Avenue.